vicjicaman/tracker-tool/README.md

-# Tracker-tool
+# Git based issue tracker

 This is a simple issue tracker that used git as a data store, you can create issue, labels and comments.

 # Install and start

+- You need a GIT repository with SSH access, the tool will create an issues folder inside.

 There are two ways to start the tracker,
 - Installing the node packages and running local services.